 elementary - high school

-Introduction begins with defining comics while looking at ancient examples of illustrated writing using various media.
-Students discuss panels in a Little Sammy Sneeze comic strip from 1905.
+Introduction defines comics while looking at ancient examples of illustrated writing in various media.
+Students read a Little Sammy Sneeze strip from 1905 and discuss panels.
 They review speech bubbles, captions and play a group activity requiring pencil drawing and organizing panels into stories about three caricatures.
 Instructions below–

 ![]() |